 The ten day mission will see the 20 participants visit the offices of global tech companies such as Facebook, Twitter, and Google, attend networking events with startup founders and student entrepreneurs, meet with fellow Australians who are running startups in the Valley, and take part in educational events to equip them with an understanding of what is involved in launching a globally successful tech startup.

-Here are just some of the places we are visiting in 2017:
+Here are just some of the places we visited in 2017:

 In return for receiving a fully funded place in the program, each participant commits to share their experiences with their peer groups, our partners, and the wider public through structured interactions and events post mission.
 This works on a points system, where alumni participants earn points for participating in various events.
 Examples include: participating in hackathons, guest speaking slots, media interviews, blog posts, guest lecturing, speaking at schools, and other engagements with corporates and investors.
 The purpose of this post-mission engagement is to foster wider impact through cultural transformation and sharing the learnings from the missions.